aurkakoak/tomjennings/content/posts/old-stuff/index.md

 Old stuff works.
 Until it doesn't.

+## Thoughts

+I'd stopped being a tinkerer when my job sucked the fun out of technology.
+Rediscovering the viability, quality and affordability of old stuff has brought some of that fun back.

+I value limitations, I thrive on limitations.
+Limitations breed creativity.
+Infinite possibilities mean you become obsessed with the means.
+Limitations force you to an end.

+Old stuff works, until it doesn't.
+But it hasn't stopped working yet, and when it does, it doesn't matter.
+You can just buy new old stuff.

 ### Camera
 ![Camera](4.jpg)
 My father is an avid photographer which naturally meant I was completely uninterested in it until I hit my mid 30s when I finally relented and embraced my destiny.